Image by Maik from Pixabay

 Awareness of cultural differences is even more important for architects, bridging people with diverse cultures and from diverse domains (technology, business, domain, organization).

+The work of Erin Meyer, The Culture Map, is a beneficial tool for working harmoniously with people from various cultures and backgrounds.
 Meyer’s model contains eight scales, each representing a key area, showing how cultures vary from extreme to extreme.
 The eight scales describe a continuum between the two ends which are diametric opposite or competing positions:

 • Communicating – Are cultures low-context (simple, verbose, and clear) or high-context (rich deep meaning in interactions)?